 Troubleshooting Information (Web-hosted versions)

+No CUNY Commons registration is needed—-at the end of each module, there is a page where you can print (or take a screenshot of) your certificate of completion, as well as a copy of your responses to open-ended question.
 Occasionally, some returning users may run into an issue where older, cached internet files interfere with updated module content.
 If some of the content appears to be missing or is not loading correctly, please try the following:

 a) Restart your computer and try again.